saltstack-formulas/airflow-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

 A SaltStack formula to manage Apache Airflow 1.0 and 2.0 (https://airflow.apache.org) on GNU/Linux.
+Airflow Clusters are supported by saltstack-formulas community.
+Supported platforms are Ubuntu, CentOS7, OpenSUSE15.

 .. contents:: **Table of Contents**
    :depth: 1